reshmabidikar/slate/source/includes/_tenant.md

 ### Register a push notification

-Register a callback URL for this tenant for push notifications.The key name is PUSH_NOTIFICATION_CB.
+Register a callback URL for this tenant for push notifications.
+Inserts a key-value pair corresponding to the tenant where key name is `PUSH_NOTIFICATION_CB` and value is the URL of the push notification handler.
 The API sets the value of this key, replacing any previous value.

 **HTTP Request**